bright-cloud-studio/contao-form-to-form/README.md

 ## Directions:
 For these directions assume we have two forms.
 Form A is our main form and Form B is our smaller lead-in form.

-1. On our lead-in form, add a "Hidden field" with the "Field name" set to "form_to_form_target" where the "Default value" is the ID of the form we want to send our values to.
+1. On our lead-in form, Form B, add a "Hidden field" with the "Field name" set to "form_to_form_target" where the "Default value" is the ID of the form we want to send our values to, Form A.

 ![Step One](https://raw.githubusercontent.com/bright-cloud-studio/contao-form-to-form/main/images/step_1.jpg)